-In 1692, the witch trials in Salem finally put an end to Susannah Martin's life.
+In 1692, the witch trials in Salem finally ended the life Susannah Martin.
 It was the culmination of a 25-year-long period during which her neighbors repeatedly accused her of being a witch.

 While some of the accused in the famous Salem witch trials of 1692 were facing their first accusations, others, like Susannah, had been harassed repeatedly.
 Some historians suspect that the group of young girls in Salem who accused most of the witches chose some people that they knew personally and others simply because of their reputation.